match either 'cat' or 'dog'

 for ex: Regexp.union(words.sort_by { |w| -w.length })

-So, this chapter was about specifying one or more alternate matches within the same regexp using | metacharacter.
-Which can further be simplified using () grouping if there are common aspects among the alternations.
+So, this chapter was about specifying one or more alternate matches within the same regexp using the | metacharacter.
+Which can further be simplified using () grouping if the alternations have common portions.
 Among the alternations, earliest matching pattern gets precedence.
-Left to right ordering is used as a tie-breaker if multiple alternations match starting from the same location.
+Left-to-right ordering is used as a tie-breaker if multiple alternations have the same starting location.
 You also learnt couple of Regexp methods that help to programmatically construct a regexp literal.

 Exercises